Promitheas-Badminton-Club/promitheas-badminton-club.github.io/competition/index.md

 ---
 title: Competition ⚔️
-description: |
-  Challenge yourself with some friendly competition 🤺
+description: 🤺 Challenge yourself and compete with others in badminton while tracking your progress in real time.
 tags: [published, spotlight]
 date: 2025-01-24
 ---